piclas-framework/piclas/doc/userguide/030_features_models.md

     DSMC-Reaction1-NumberOfNonReactives=3
     DSMC-Reaction1-NonReactiveSpecies=(/1,2,3/)

 This allows to define a single reaction for an arbitrary number of collision partners.
+Ionization reactions require for the correct calculation of the reaction enthalpy, an additional entry for each ionic species about its previous state.
+This is done by providing the species index, an example is given below assuming that the first species is C, while the second and thirds species are the first and second ionization levels, respectively.

+    Part-Species2-PreviousState = 1
+    Part-Species3-PreviousState = 2

 In the following, two possibilities to model the reaction rate are presented.

 #### Arrhenius-based Chemistry (TCE)